noynaert/act102handouts/11_JavaScript_1/11_010_About_JavaScript.md

 ## History

-What we now know as JavaScript was developed in 1995 by Netscape, a forerunner of the FireFox browser.

 ![Netscape Logo](images/Netscape_icon_2007.svg.png)

+* What we now know as JavaScript was developed in 1995 by Netscape, a forerunner of the FireFox browser.
+* Technically, JavaScript is known as ECMAScript.
+  * Currently we are on ES6
+  * Don't use any tutorials from before 2016 because they may refer to old versions of ES6

 ## JavaScript is in the browser